Be like the headland, on which the waves break constantly, which still stands firm, while the foaming waters are put to rest around it.

 Marcus Aurelius, Meditations, 4.49

-Last week, as most likely completely passed you by, was Stoic Week.
+Last week, as you will know if you’ve been paying attention, was Stoic Week.
 This passage from Marcus Aurelius’ Meditations was their final, triumphant selection.

 The grand idea is classic Stoicism.
 Epictetus, slave turned scholar, was a great influence on Marcus and he put the idea thusly: